roughcoder/grunt-folder-list/README.md

 # grunt-folder-list

-> Returns the file, folder or both structure from a given source in JSON or YML
+> Returns the file, folder or both structure from a given source in JSON or YML.
+Includes depth, file size and file type.

 ## Getting Started
 This plugin requires Grunt `~0.4.2`